linuxontheweb/linuxontheweb.github.io/README.md

 The site should be live at localhost:12345.

 But you might have more fun with the Node.js backend.
-To use it, run the following command instead (Note: you must run this command from the top-level project directory!).
+To use it, run the following command instead.

-	node node/server.js
+	node node/server.js # Note: this command must be run from the top-level project directory!

 This will run a server at port 8080.
 Edit the server.js file if you want to use an alternate port.